"Photography is the art, application and practice of

 to process, retouch and compose my images.

-I prefer images that appear to be timeless or out of place,
+I value images that appear to be timeless or out of place,

 And i try to achieve just that effect in my photos.